DeligenceTechnologies/PanoplyCMS/packages/default-template/README.md

 			offline:'DefaultOffline', // optional - But if exists must be valid component
 			categoryView: "Your Default Category View Component",
 			articleView: "Your Default Article View Component",
+			positions: [
+				'topHeader',
+				'mainHeader',
+				'showcase',
+				'utility',
+				'feature',
+				'mainTop',
+				'sidebar',
+				'contentTop',
+				'contentBottom',
+				'mainBottom',
+				'extension',
+				'fullWidth',
+				'bottom',
+				'mainFooter',
+				'copyright'
-			positions: ['top', 'sidebar', 'footer'] // list of positions - must be empty array if not exists }
+			] // list of positions - must be empty array if not exists }
 	})
 	```
+***

+### NOTE:-

+We recommended to use the [gitHub repository](https://github.com/DeligenceTechnologies/PanoplyCMS) for latest updates.